 Given Florida’s large vulnerable populations, the tremendous number of uninsured, the failure to expand Medicaid under the Affordable Care Act, the low Medicaid spending for current Medicaid enrollees (47th in the nation), and recent harmful cuts to the state’s Medicaid program, it’s not surprising that vulnerable Floridians experience barriers in accessing care.

-STORIES will share the voices of our fellow Floridians on the state’s major health justice/injustice issues including:
+STORIES shares the voices of Floridians on the state’s major health justice/injustice issues including: